 Select an option to set the pull policy for the image.

-- If Not Present: the image is pulled only if it is not already present locally.
+- If Not Present: The image is pulled only if it isn't already present locally.

 Run as User

 Set the value to specify the user id for all processes in the pod, running in containers.
 See Set the security context for a pod.

 These settings specify the maximum resources used by the container at runtime.